fromothers/www.maxhallinan.com/posts/_drafts/2018-01-10-state-machines.md

             successView data
 ```

-This code will not compile unless the patterns of the case statement cover
+This code will not compile unless the patterns of the case statement covers
 every possible state.
 The result is a system that is robust by default.